FuelLabs/fuel-bridge/README.md

 The Message to Contract Predicate is for messages that are trying to send a data payload to a designated Fuel contract.
 This predicate runs through the following checks:
 - Verify Inputs
-  - There is exactly one `InputCoin` and it has `asset_id` set as the base asset to cover gas costs
-  - There is exactly one `InputMessage` (the message with a data payload to send to a contract)
+  - There are only 3 total inputs
-  - There is at least one `InputContract` with `contractID` that matches the first 32 bytes in the message data field
+  - The first input is an `InputContract` with `contractID` that matches the first 32 bytes in the message data field
-  - Additional `InputContract` are allowed but are not required
+  - The second input is an `InputMessage` and is the only `InputMessage` (the message with a data payload to send to a contract)
+  - The third input is an `InputCoin` with `asset_id` set as the base asset (to cover gas costs)
 - Verify Outputs
+  - There are only 3 total outputs
+  - The first output is an `OutputContract` with `inputIndex` set as `0`
-  - There is exactly one `OutputChange` and it has `asset_id` set as the base asset to collect unused gas fees
+  - The second output is an `OutputChange` with `asset_id` set as the base asset to collect unused gas fees
-  - There is at least one `OutputContract` with `contractID` that matches the first 32 bytes in the message data field
-  - Additional `OutputContract` are allowed but are not required
-  - Any number of `OutputVariable` are allowed but are not required
-  - Any number of `OutputMessage` are allowed but are not required
-  - There are no `OutputCoin` allowed on the transaction
+  - The third is an `OutputVariable` which may or may not be used by the receiving contract
 - Verify script bytecode hash for the transaction matches for the designated [Message to Contract Script](#message-to-contract-script)
-- Verify that the `InputCoin` has an `amount` greater than the gas minimum
+- Verify that the amount in the `InputCoin` input is greater than the gas minimum

 If all of these conditions are met, then the predicate evaluates as true.